objectcomputing/mFAST/ReadMe.md

 ### Important Notice

+[03/13/2016] mFAST has changed the licence from the LGPL v3 to the BSD 3-clause “New” or “Revised” license.

 From now on, mFAST require C++ 11 to compile.
 You can check out the version with tag name "v1.2.1" if you need a C++ 03 only solution.

 mFAST has limited support for FAST protocol version 1.2 now.
 That includes the new `define` and `type` tags in the FAST XML specification and the new enum/boolean types.